SorraTheOrc/florence_win8/README.md

 This houses all the widgets used in the demo application.
 These serve to demonstrate the features of the Florence framework.

+To deploy widgets into the Client:

+ant generate-all-widgets -Dwidget.indclude=INCLUDE_PATTERN

+Where INCLUDE_PATTERN is replaced by a pattern that matches the widgets you want to deply.
+For example, you could use *Player to deploy all the player widgets.

 Development
 -----------